 Red Herring: Eustreptospondylus being shown during the opening narration of Cruel Sea, with Kenneth Branagh talking about "the most fearsome predator of the Jurassic" that "is watching his prey".
 Only a few moments later it becomes obvious that this narration wasn't about Eustreptospondylus, but instead about Liopleurodon

 This is ruined in Italian dub: here the narrator says "Eustreptospondylus, the most fearsome predator of the Jurassic..." (sigh)

 Shoot the Shaggy Dog: The episode "Giant of the Skies" was about an Ornithocheirus traveling halfway across the globe enduring various hardships in order to reach the mating grounds only to have it driven away and eventually dying from starvation and exhaustion, and it never got to mate a single time.
-This is particularly saddening because even if the Ornithocheirus had died after mating, it would have passed on its genes.
-Instead, its lineage dies with it.

 If the animal is another predator, another way is to have it prey on or scare away another stereotypically dangerous predator such as a theropod or shark.
 Most famously done with Liopleurodon; and then the several Threatening Shark examples of course (see above).